 In 1943 the Chicago deep-dish pizza was invented.
 By 1953 it was popular enough to feature in Dean Martin’s Amore, and in 1960 it was featured in an episode of Popeye the Sailor.

 The rest is history and pizza grew to become one of the USA’s most eaten food, with the growing number of pizza chains and fast food outlets.

 Pizza Hut was founded in 1958 and Domino’s in 1960 to become the biggest chains.
 Research tells us 13% or around 1 in 8 Americans eat pizza on any given day.

 This chart shows the Google Books Ngram of the two phrases.
 This shows the yearly count of “pizza” and “pizza pie” found in sources printed from 1800 to the present.

 You can see that pizza pie has never been near as popular.
 It had a slight rise in the 1990s but is dropping again since.
 It’s interesting to see the rise in popularity of pizza straight after the start of World War 2.

 Where Did Pizza Come From?

 The origins of pizza can be claimed by many nations.
-With the Chinese, Middle East and Europeans all serving round flat bread like foods with cheese and toppings.
+The Chinese, Middle East, and Europeans all serve round flat bread-like foods with cheese and toppings.